-The new collection of essays by Spanish writer and critic Jorge Carrion (born 1976) is dedicated to the "square, the vertices of which are publishers, bookstores, private and public libraries".
-As in his debut, "Bookshops", the author combines travel and...
+The new collection of essays by Spanish writer and critic Jorge Carrión (born 1976) is dedicated to the “square whose vertices are publishing houses, bookstores, private and public libraries.”
+As in his debut “Bookshops,” the author combines travel and cultural...

-cultural history into a single narrative to embark on the "quest for literary topographies".
-He investigates the history of Villa Malaparte, strolls through London with the writer Ian Sinclair, converses with Alberto Manguel, the director of the National Library of Argentina, recalling his predecessor — Borges, engages in a debate about new and antiquarian bookstores with essayist Luigi Amara, and gets caught up in the frantic rhythm of life in Miami.
-An tireless explorer of the book territory, Carrion sensitively registers its changes: digitization and the threat from marketplaces, new store formats, the new life of libraries, the renaissance of book spaces of experience in South Korea and Japan.
-And, of course, he once again confesses his love for books, bookstores, and libraries — not only physical but also imaginary.
-Those that were gifted to us by famous authors — Cervantes, Verne, Borges — in their works, and those that exist within each of us.
+history into one narrative to embark on the “pursuit of literary topographies.”
+He investigates the history of Villa Malaparte, strolls through London with writer Ian Sinclair, converses with Alberto Manguel, the director of the National Library of Argentina, recalling his predecessor — Borges, debates new and antiquarian bookstores with essayist Luigi Amara, and gets caught up in the frenetic pace of life in Miami.
+As an indefatigable explorer of literary territory, Carrión sensitively registers its changes: digitization and the threat from marketplaces, new formats for stores, a new life for libraries, and a renaissance of bookish spaces of experience in South Korea and Japan.
+And, of course, he once again confesses his love for books, bookstores, and libraries — not only physical ones but also imaginary ones.
+Those gifted to us by renowned authors — Cervantes, Verne, Borges — in their works, and those that exist within each of us.

-The new collection of essays by Spanish writer and critic Jorge Carrion (born 1976) is dedicated to the "square, the vertices of which are publishers, bookstores, private and public libraries".
-As in his debut, "Bookshops", the author combines travel and cultural history into a single narrative to embark on the "quest for literary topographies".
-He investigates the history of Villa Malaparte, strolls through London with the writer Ian Sinclair, converses with Alberto Manguel, the director of the National Library of Argentina, recalling his predecessor — Borges, engages in a debate about new and antiquarian bookstores with essayist Luigi Amara, and gets caught up in the frantic rhythm of life in Miami.
-An tireless explorer of the book territory, Carrion sensitively registers its changes: digitization and the threat from marketplaces, new store formats, the new life of libraries, the renaissance of book spaces of experience in South Korea and Japan.
-And, of course, he once again confesses his love for books, bookstores, and libraries — not only physical but also imaginary.
-Those that were gifted to us by famous authors — Cervantes, Verne, Borges — in their works, and those that exist within each of us.
+The new collection of essays by Spanish writer and critic Jorge Carrión (born 1976) is dedicated to the “square whose vertices are publishing houses, bookstores, private and public libraries.”
+As in his debut “Bookshops,” the author combines travel and cultural history into one narrative to embark on the “pursuit of literary topographies.”
+He investigates the history of Villa Malaparte, strolls through London with writer Ian Sinclair, converses with Alberto Manguel, the director of the National Library of Argentina, recalling his predecessor — Borges, debates new and antiquarian bookstores with essayist Luigi Amara, and gets caught up in the frenetic pace of life in Miami.
+As an indefatigable explorer of literary territory, Carrión sensitively registers its changes: digitization and the threat from marketplaces, new formats for stores, a new life for libraries, and a renaissance of bookish spaces of experience in South Korea and Japan.
+And, of course, he once again confesses his love for books, bookstores, and libraries — not only physical ones but also imaginary ones.
+Those gifted to us by renowned authors — Cervantes, Verne, Borges — in their works, and those that exist within each of us.

 Be the first to know about our current discounts, offers and new products!